budimkic/Golash/README.md

 This project is dual-licensed:

 - **Non-Commercial License (default)** – You may view, study, and fork this repository for personal learning or portfolio purposes.
 Commercial use is **not allowed**.
 - **Commercial License** – A separate license is available for commercial use.
-To obtain one, contact: [your email or website].
+To obtain one, contact: budimkic@proton.me.

 Full details are in the [LICENSE.txt](LICENSE.txt) file.
 ---